VAIJ-TEJAS/Articles/Scripting with Python/draft1.md

 Control structures in Python manage code execution based on conditions or loops.
 They enable decision-making, action repetition, and selective code execution.

 **Conditional Statements**: Conditional statements allow you to execute certain blocks of code based on specific conditions.
 - **if statement**: Allows you to execute a block of code if a condition is true.
-If the condition is false, the code block is skipped.
+If false, the code block is skipped.

 		x = 6
 		if (x%2 == 0):